hmcts/reply-urls-operator/README.md

 | replyurlsyncs | get, list, watch |
 | ingresses     | get, list, watch |

-### Running the Operator
+## Running the Operator

-#### Configuring the sync config
 Before deploying anything you will need an Azure App Registration that will have its Reply URLs updated by the Operator and either the same App Registration or a separate one that has the right permissions to update the App Registration's Reply URLs.

 [Instructions on creating an Azure App Registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)

-You will need to take note of the Object ID of the App Reg that will have its Reply URls managed by the Operator and the Client/Application ID, Client Secret and Tenant ID of the App Reg you'll be using to Authenticate.
+You will need to take note of the Object ID of the App Registration that will be managed by the Operator and the Client/Application ID, Client Secret and Tenant ID of the App Registration that will be used to Authenticate.

+#### Configuring the sync config
 To configure the Sync config so the Operator knows how to Authenticate with Azure, which App Registration to update and what Ingresses and URLs it should be managing, you will need to configure a `ReplyURLSync` custom resource.
 Currently, there are 6 fields available to configure the sync:

 1. ingressClassFilter: Name of the Ingress Class that you want to watch e.g. "traefik"